dgilbertsei/media_acquiadam/README.md

 **Note:** The media bundle must be saved before adding fields.
 More info on creating a media bundle can be found at: https://drupal-media.gitbooks.io/drupal8-guide/content/modules/media_entity/create_bundle.html

-The Acquia DAM service provides **@todo** words about meta data go here, hopefully with a link to documentation.

-The Acquia DAM module provides a form element which lists all the global attributes which are provided for assets, as well as client-configured metadata attributes.
-The Field Mapping fieldset when editing the Media type provide drop-downs for each attribute coming from the DAM service.
+The Acquia DAM service provides global asset attributes and customer [configurable metadata attributes](https://community.widen.com/collective/s/article/What-are-metadata-fields).
+The Acquia DAM module provides a form element which lists both these attribute types.
+The Field Mapping fieldset when editing the Media type provides drop-downs for each attribute coming from the DAM service.
 Options within the drop downs are the fields configured within Drupal on the Media type.
 To map an attribute from the DAM service to a Drupal field, just select the Drupal field you want that DAM attribute to be written into.
 When Drupal syncs assets of that type with the DAM, the value for that attribute will populate the field in Drupal.

 **Note:** By default, if you do not map the Publishing Status field in Drupal to a DAM attribute, the Media entities will be published on creation.